Badge

 What is the most recent source of information about an incident ?

-Most Recent Source: The most recent source of information about an incident are IBM Security Bulletin, IBM Error Page, IBM’s 2024 Cost of a Data Breach Report, Statista, TechRadar Pro Expert Insights (Eyal Benishti, IRONSCALES), IBM and Palo Alto Networks Study, California Office of the Attorney General, Verizon Data Breach Investigations Report (DBIR) and ENISA’s 2024 Threat Landscape Report.
+Most Recent Source: The most recent source of information about an incident are IBM, National Vulnerability Database (NVD), IBM and Palo Alto Networks Study, IBM Error Page, IBM Cost of a Data Breach Report, Verizon’s Data Breach Investigations Report, Statista, IBM’s 2024 Cost of a Data Breach Report, IBM Security Bulletin, California Office of the Attorney General, TechRadar Pro Expert Insights (Eyal Benishti, IRONSCALES), IBM 2025 Cost of a Data Breach Report, Verizon Data Breach Investigations Report (DBIR) and ENISA’s 2024 Threat Landscape Report.

 What is the most recent URL for additional resources on cybersecurity best practices ?